 Watching Their Dance: Three Sisters, a Genetic Disease and Marrying into a Family At Risk for Huntington’s, a nonfiction/memoir, can be purchased on Therese’s author website Amazon B&N & Kindle, Kobo, Nook, and iBooks format.

-100% of the proceeds from the book is being donated to Huntington’s disease organizations around the world.
+100% of the proceeds from the book is being donated to the nonprofit, Huntington’s Disease Society of America (HDS).